Fast and Expressive Multi-Byte Prediction with Probabilistic Circuits: Reproducibility statement

 \section{Reproducibility statement}

-To ensure reproducibility for our research, we have attached the codebase for implementing all model variants and running their training and evaluation to our submission.
-In addition, we have provided full details on sampling in circuits in \cref{app:pcs} and on our algorithms for speculative decoding in \cref{app:specdec}.
+To ensure reproducibility for our research, we have released the code and checkpoints for all model variants at~\href{https://github.com/april-tools/mtpc}{github.com/april-tools/mtpc}.
+In addition, we have provided the full details of sampling in circuits in \cref{app:pcs} and of our algorithms for speculative decoding in \cref{app:specdec}.